emqx/MQTTX/cli/README.md

 yarn run build
 ```

-After a successful build, the corresponding file for the successful build will appear in the `libs` directory and will need to be used in a Node.js environment.
+After a successful build, the corresponding file for the successful build will appear in the `dist` directory and will need to be used in a Node.js environment.

 If you need to package a binary executable, please refer to the following command.